In part one of the Vagina series, we discussed how every Vagina is different and why it smells.

 Part 2 looks into why your Vagina may be Itchy?

-There are many reasons and if you are concerned you should always consult your GP.
+So why is my vagina so itchy?
+There are many reasons vaginas itch and if you are concerned you should always consult your GP.

 Bacterial vaginosis (BV)

-If it’s an internal itch, this can be a sign of Bacterial vaginosis (BV), BV otherwise known as Thrush This is a mild yeast infection of the vagina, caused by an imbalance in healthy bacteria and a change in the pH.
+If it’s an internal itch, this can be a sign of Bacterial vaginosis (BV), BV otherwise known as Thrush.
+This is a mild yeast infection of the vagina, caused by an imbalance in healthy bacteria and a change in the pH.
 This can be caused by getting your period, washing your vagina, semen, or taking antibiotics.
-You’ll know your itch is down to BV if you notice your discharge has a strong fishy smell, especially after sex, or is thin and watery.
+You’ll know your vagina itch is down to BV if you notice your discharge has a strong fishy smell, especially after sex, or is thin and watery.
 BV is usually treated with an antibacterial gel or pills, which can be bought over the counter or given by a GP or sexual health clinic.
-Thrush is extremely common.
+Thrush is an extremely common cause of vaginal itch.
 You can tell you have a yeast infection if your discharge is thick and white, like cottage cheese, you feel itching and irritation in around the vagina, and you experience soreness or stinging during or after sex or when you pee.
+The vaginal itch will be particularly pertinent after sex.

 Treatment is easy, and can be picked up from a pharmacist, and is usually in the form of a pessary (a tablet you put inside your vagina) and a cream to relieve irritation.
 After treatment yeast infections should clear up within a week.
 If they don’t, it’s time to go to your GP.
 To prevent yeast infection in the future, it’s crucial to avoid soaps and scented products to clean your genitals, dry the area properly after washing (not internally, only externally), and avoid wearing tight synthetic fabrics.
 Yeast infections are also more common in those with diabetes, those taking antibiotics, and those with a weakened immune system.